-- In older systems, inspect irrigation pipe and look for fitting breaks caused by surges in the system. - Install thrust blocks to support conveyances. - The system should be inspected daily for proper operation by checking computer logs and visually inspecting the pump station, remote controllers, and irrigation heads.
-A visual inspection should be carried out for leaks, misaligned or inoperable heads, and chronic wet or dry spots so that adjustments can be made. - Maintain air-relief and vacuum-breaker valves. - Systems need to be observed in operation at least weekly to detect controller or communication failures, stuck or misaligned heads, and clogged or broken nozzles. - Check filter operations frequently; keeping filters operating properly prolongs the life of an existing system and reduces pumping costs. - Keep records of filter changes, as this could be an early sign of system corrosion, well problems, or declining irrigation water quality. - Conduct a periodic professional irrigation audit at least once every five years. - Document equipment run-time hours.
-Ensure that all lubrication, overhauls, and other preventive maintenance are completed according to the manufacturer's schedule. - Monitor the power consumption of pump stations for problems with the pump motors, control valves, or distribution system. - Qualified pump personnel should perform quarterly checks of amperage to accurately identify increased power usage that indicates potential problems. - Monitor and record the amount of water being applied, including system usage and rainfall.
-By tracking this information, you can identify areas where minor adjustments can improve performance. - Document and periodically review the condition of infrastructure (such as pipes, wires, and fittings).
-If the system requires frequent repairs, it is necessary to determine why these failures are occurring. - Increase frequency of routine inspection/calibration of soil moisture sensors that may be operating in high-salinity soils.
+- In older systems, inspect irrigation pipe and look for fitting breaks caused by surges in the system. - Install thrust blocks to support conveyances.

+- The system should be inspected daily for proper operation by checking computer logs and visually inspecting the pump station, remote controllers, and irrigation heads. - A visual inspection should be carried out for leaks, misaligned or inoperable heads, and chronic wet or dry spots so that adjustments can be made. - Maintain air-relief and vacuum-breaker valves. - Systems need to be observed in operation at least weekly to detect controller or communication failures, stuck or misaligned heads, and clogged or broken nozzles. - Flush irrigation lines regularly to minimize emitter clogging.
+To reduce sediment buildup, make flushing part of a regular maintenance schedule.
+If fertigating, prevent microbial growth by flushing all fertilizer from the lateral lines before shutting down the irrigation system. - Clean and maintain filtration equipment. - Check filter operations frequently; keeping filters operating properly prolongs the life of an existing system and reduces pumping costs. - Even under routine conditions, keeping filters operating properly prolongs the life of an existing system and reduces pumping costs. - Keep records of filter changes, as this could be an early sign of system corrosion, well problems, or declining irrigation water quality. - Application/distribution efficiencies should be checked annually. - Conduct a periodic professional irrigation audit at least once every five years. - Document equipment run-time hours.
+Ensure that all lubrication, overhauls, and other preventive maintenance are completed according to the manufacturer's schedule. - Monitor the power consumption of pump stations.
+Monthly bills should be monitored over time to detect a possible increase in power usage.
+Compare the power used with the amount of water pumped.
+Requiring more power to pump the same amount of water may indicate a problem with the pump motor(s), control valves, or distribution system.
+Quarterly checks of amperage by qualified pump personnel may more accurately indicate increased power usage and thus potential problems. - Qualified pump personnel should perform quarterly checks of amperage to accurately identify increased power usage that indicates potential problems. - Qualified pump station personnel should perform an annual PM (preventative maintenance) on the pump station.
+This routine maintenance will help provide a longer life of this piece of equipment. - Monitor and record the amount of water being applied, including system usage and rainfall.
+By tracking this information, you can identify areas where minor adjustments can improve performance.
+Not only is this information essential in identifying places that would benefit from a renovation, but it is also needed to compute current operating costs and compare possible future costs after a renovation.